jerryOluranti/jerryOluranti/README.md

 - 🥅 2022 Goals: Contribute more to Open Source projects, Build my word scramble game for android 😎

-- ⚡ Fun fact: I love gaming but have absolutely no time to play 😂
+- ⚡ Fun fact: I love gaming but have absolutely no time to play games 😂

 <br/>